 Property Tax Exemption: Disposable income is used to determine eligibility for certain property tax relief programs.
 Veterans' disability, dependency and indemnity compensation benefits are NOT included in the calculation of disposable income.
 (Military retirement pay still has to be included in disposable income.)

 Eligibility: To qualify for the Exemption Program, you must be at least 61 years of age OR disabled OR a disabled Veteran with a 100 percent service-connected disability.
 (If a Veteran is disabled and unable to work, or at least age 61, the Veteran may still qualify even if he/she is not 100% service connected disabled.)
-You must also own and occupy your residence and your combined disposable income must be $35,000 or less.
+You must also own and occupy your residence and your combined disposable income must be $35,000 or less, (For taxes collected in 2016, legislation has raised this to $40,000).
 (Veterans' disability compensation and dependency and indemnity compensation are not included when calculating disposable income.)

 Eligibility: An eligible Veteran or National Guard member is defined as: "...a Washington domiciliary who was an active or reserve member of the United States military or naval forces, or a National Guard member called to active duty, who served in active Federal service, under either Title 10 or Title 32 of the United States Code, in a war or conflict fought on foreign soil or in international waters or in another location in support of those serving on foreign soil or in international waters, and if discharged from service, has received an honorable discharge."
 Click here to read the tuition waiver law.

-Education Benefits for Dependents of 100% Disabled Veterans or those who died as a result of military service: The State Legislature requires state universities and state community colleges to waive all undergraduate tuition and fees for Dependents of 100% Disabled Veterans or those who died as a result of military service up to 200 quarter credits or equivalent semester credits.
+Education Benefits for Dependents of 100% Disabled Veterans or those who died as a result of military service: The State Legislature requires state universities and state community colleges to waive all undergraduate tuition and fees for eligible dependents of 100% disabled Veteran or National Guard member up to 200 quarter credits or equivalent semester credits.
 Waivers for graduate credits are encouraged but not required.
 Fees include all assessments for costs incurred as a condition to a student's full participation in coursework and related activities at an institution of higher education.
-Click here for a list of colleges and universities.

 Eligibility: Eligible dependents are: